Skip to main content

 Before proceeding with the Split Client and Partner process, ensure the following:

-🪦 Estate Planning & Deceased Clients – If splitting due to a deceased partner, consider whether estate matters are finalised before marking the record as Hidden.
+Estate Planning & Deceased Clients – If splitting due to a deceased partner, finalise estate matters and reassign assets to rightful owners or beneficiaries before marking the record as Hidden.

 Taking these steps ensures accurate record-keeping, compliance, and a seamless transition within AdviserLogic.